Connect with us

 on

-Wisconsin Badgers QB Nick Evers
+Wisconsin Badgers football QB Nick Evers

 Apr 11, 2023; Madison, WI, USA; Wisconsin quarterback Nick Evers (7) is shown during practice Tuesday, April 11, 2023 at Camp Randall Stadium in Madison, Wis.
 Mandatory Credit: Mark Hoffman-USA TODAY Sports